What the study found

-What the researchers tested: The researchers analysed a natural social dilemma in the field: group lending with joint liability in Sierra Leone, where all members lose access to future credit if the group loan is not repaid in full.
-They tracked cooperative dynamics over five years using 47,931 group payments from 7,108 borrowers and supplemented this with semi-structured interviews from a two-stage cluster sample.
+The researchers analyzed a natural social dilemma in the field: group lending in Sierra Leone.
+In this joint-liability contract, if the group loan is not repaid in full, all members lose access to future credit; the dataset included 47,931 group payments from 7,108 borrowers and a two-stage cluster sample of semi-structured interviews over five years.

 Key points

-- The decline was linked to decreases in cooperative motivation and effort.
+- The authors say declines were linked to reduced cooperative motivation and effort.

-- Each later restart was followed by a more rapid subsequent decline.
+- Each successive restart was followed by a more rapid decline.

 Disclosure